 - Use color as a psychological element in your work.

-- How to get the best possible tonality before you make an exposure.
+- How to achieve the best possible tonality before making an exposure.

-- Become more fluid, intentional, and precise in your expression as a photographer.
+- Become more fluid, intentional, and precise in your photographic expression.

 - Visualize the outcome of your picture based on your evaluation of the light and the equipment you use.